Why Do My Pimples Keep Coming Back in the Same Spot?July 21, 2022

 I have an on-and-off five-year relationship with the cyst on the left side of my lower chin.
 Its inflammation and pus comes and goes, but without fail the pimple always returns — with all its painful glory — to the exact same location.
 I’m not sure if the blemish ever goes away entirely or if the area just likes to refill with oil, debris and dead cells every couple of weeks or so.
 Regardless, I want to end things with my recurring pimple once and for all.
-To help, I turned to board-certified esthetician Nicole Hatfield and board-certified dermatologist and Skincare.come expert Dr. Hadley King.
+So, I turned to board-certified esthetician Nicole Hatfield and board-certified dermatologist and Skincare.com expert Dr. Hadley King.

 Why Do Pimples Come Back to the Same Spot?